By Gayle Vehar on | No Comments

 Showing affection and love requires some openness in front of the camera and can be difficult for some couples.

 Give them some assignments.
 Ask one of them to whisper in the other person's ear.
-Or maybe ask them to walk along a path while talking and laughing with each other.
+Or maybe ask them to walk along a path while talking and laughing.
 Ask her to lean on his shoulder like they were sitting on the front porch of their house.
 These assignments will usually bring out emotion that you can then photograph.

 Be aware of the love you are seeing.
-As you pose them, let them know you see their passion and how beautiful they look.
+As you pose the couple, let them know you see their passion and how beautiful they look.
 That goes for all couples.
 Always let them know how beautiful they are!

 When it comes to posing, look for candid moments.
 Begin with some basic posing and then throw in the assignments mentioned above.
 There will likely be some fun, candid moments for you to capture between those assignments too.